getethos/ethos-design-system/src/components/Grid/Grid.md

     const key = ev.currentTarget.text
     let rowsCopy = sortedRows
     let sortFunction
-    // See if wee have a custom sort function.
+    // See if we have a custom sort function.
 If `sortFunction` is
     // `undefined`, `compareBy` will fallback to its own default sort const idx = columns.findIndex((c) => c.name === key)
     if (columns[idx].sortFn) {